Welcome to today's edition of the Rush 24-7 podcast.

 This is the Messiah, yet he doesn't know anything.

-And when he makes a pronouncement, he expects things to happen, and he thinks everybody thinks it's gonna happen when he makes the pronouncement.
+And he thinks everybody thinks it's going to happen when he makes the pronouncement.

-And then this didn't work, so he goes out and acts like he didn't know anything about it.
+So he goes out and acts like he didn't know anything about it.

-He is told about it later on, and uh now he's working real hard to get it fixed.
+He is told about it later on, and now he's working real hard to get it fixed.

-He's sorry for the way you feel about it, but he's really not sorry it happened, and he's gonna make sure that whatever happens happens next.
+He's sorry for the way you feel about it, but he's really not sorry it happened.

 Folks, make no mistake.

-They haven't changed at the regime.
+They haven't changed at the regime what their objective here is.

-I saw a piece.
+And that's to, in fact, I saw a piece.

 I don't want to mention the guy's name because it's not about that.